Andrewneteye4343/scDock/README.md

 ● .txt

 ### Output:
-● Seurat_object.rds files from Seurat analysis steps.
+● Seurat_object.rds files from Seurat analysis steps
-● CellChat.rds file from CellChat analysis.
+● CellChat.rds file from CellChat analysis
-● Protein structure(s) from CellChat analysis.
+● Protein structure(s) from CellChat analysis
-● Compound strucutre(s) from cas.txt or fda.txt.
+● Compound strucutre(s) from cas.txt or fda.txt
-● Molecular docking results (binding affinity and binding position) based on the strongest intercellular signaling pathways across cell types (you can select the cell types of interest).
+● Molecular docking results (binding affinity and binding position) based on the strongest intercellular signaling pathways across cell types (you can select the cell types of interest)

 ### How to use:
 Enter scDock virtual environment and conduct the following command